fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/New-ServiceFabricNodeConfiguration.md

 # New-ServiceFabricNodeConfiguration

 ## SYNOPSIS
 Configures a node to join a Service Fabric cluster.
+Works for development clusters and Azure clusters.

 ## SYNTAX